vinkla/laravel-shield/README.md

 #### HTTP Basic Auth Credentials

-The user credentials which are used when logging in with HTTP basic authentication.
-You can hash new user credentials by running the artisan command `shield:hash`.
+The user credentials which are used when logging in with [HTTP basic authentication](https://en.m.wikipedia.org/wiki/Basic_access_authentication).

 ## Usage

 To protect your routes with the shield you can add it to the routes file.

 ```php
 Route::get('/', ['middleware' => 'shield', function () {
     // Your protected page.